lupuandrei/my-hero/README.md

 ```

 ### Known issues
-1. 404 NOT FOUND for API/WEB
-2. Better compare method for AbstractPlayer
+1. Better compare method for AbstractPlayer
-3. Adjust path from */home/about* to */about*
+2. Adjust path from */home/about* to */about*